corphacks/corphacks.github.io/_posts/2015-03-03-Super-Simple-SSH-Tunnel.md

 ##### Step 3 - Add Chatty Script to Gateway

-This script is used by both the local and remote machines to maintain a persistent connection to the gateway.
-When executed, the script outputs a tiny bit of text at random intervals, making it appear to be an active, healthy connection to the surrounding infrastructure and reduces the risk that the connection will be terminated.
+This script is used by both the local and remote machines to maintain persistent connections to the gateway.
+When executed, the script outputs a tiny bit of text at random intervals, making it appear to be an active, healthy connection to the surrounding infrastructure, which helps reduce the risk that the connection will be terminated.
 I have found this method to be sufficient to keep the tunnel connection maintained for weeks on end.

 Create this script as follows: